ronenl1/kubernetes-the-hard-way/docs/01-prerequisites.md

 ## Amazon Web Services Platform

-> The compute resources required for this tutorial exceed the Amazon Web Services free tier.
+> The compute resources required for this tutorial can be used by Amazon Web Services free tier account.

 ## Amazon Web Services CLI